Frequently asked questions

 - How is the brand positioning conveyed in an engaging way to target audiences?

 - How can I get advice on adopting the brand within my unit?

-- Where can I get further information about Memorial’s brand-building process?
+- Where can I get further information about Memorial’s brand?

 The American Marketing Association defines marketing as:

 "Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.
 (Approved October 2007.)"